 Since the EU Audit Reform’s transposition in June 2016, the WPK has linked unsatisfactory QA review outcomes directly to its investigation and discipline procedures.
 A failed quality review can now trigger disciplinary proceedings, including reprimand, fine, or referral to professional court proceedings at the Landgericht Berlin.

 Sanctions that become final are published on the WPK or APAS website for five years, generally including the name of the sanctioned auditor or firm unless publication would be disproportionate.
-This publication regime was strengthened by the FISG.
+The FISG strengthened this publication regime.

-For non-Big 4 firms, the WPK review is the primary regulatory touchpoint.
-Your firm's ISQM 1 documentation, engagement quality reviews (where applicable under ISA 220-DE as revised), and independence monitoring are the areas most likely to receive attention.
-The WPK's own annual disciplinary oversight reports (published in German since 2001) provide useful context on the types of findings that most commonly lead to formal proceedings.
+For mid-tier firms, the WPK review is the primary regulatory touchpoint.
+Your firm’s ISQM 1 documentation, engagement quality reviews (where applicable under ISA 220 -DE as revised), and independence monitoring are the areas most likely to receive attention.
+The WPK’s own annual disciplinary oversight reports (published in German since 2001) provide useful context on the types of findings that most commonly lead to formal proceedings.

 Worked example: preparing for a WPK quality review